jverzani/AMRVW.jl/README.md

 ----

 There are no exported functions, as of now.
 But the internal functions may be of interest.
 For example, the paper [Fast and stable unitary QR algorithm](http://etna.mcs.kent.edu/volumes/2011-2020/vol44/abstract.php?vol=44&pages=327-341) discusses a situation where a matrix `A` is unitary Hessenberg, and so is factored in terms of a descending chain of rotatorrs.
-To fit this model into the current framework, we have, for example:
+To fit this matrix into the current framework, we have, for example:

 ```
 using LinearAlgebra
 T = Float64
-S =  T
 const A =  AMRVW
 Qs = A.random_rotator.(T, 1:10)
 Q = A.DescendingChain(Qs)